 Letters are accepted as email attachments or in the US mail.

-**We are suspending donation requests at this time while resources are being focused on COVID-19 recovery.
-This page will be updated as we are able to review requests and make donations.**
+NOTE: We have suspended donation requests for group or organization at this time.
+This page will be updated as we are able to review requests and make donations.